sequelize/sequelize-typescript/README.md

 # InterCharge (Backend)

-This application provides a REST API for the intercharge app and the ladestationsfinder.
-It also provides a cron job scheduled data importer for eRoamingEVSEData and eRoamingEVSEStatus services.
+This application provides a REST API for the _intercharge_ app and the _Ladestationsfinder_.
+It also provides a cron job scheduled data importer for _eRoamingEVSEData_ and _eRoamingEVSEStatus_ services.

 ## Server Configuration